 AFRONUVO II is born of inspiration from Isaac Opoku’s Afrikan Alphabets & Symbols, Afronuvo exhibition.
 Here in Samuel Otteng’s work, screen-printing, batik, painting, hand embellishments and other technics have been applied.
 In terms of design style, Otteng’s influences are eclectic, however are underpinned by local culture and history - adapted to include strong urban and street style flavours.

-Studio Badge designs and makes furniture, lighting, and lifestyle objects with a strong focus on materiality and the expression of a clean, well-balanced aesthetic.
-Our work is driven by a foundation in architecture, and as a result, we are deeply interested in expressing form, texture and spatial qualities in design.
+Based in Accra Ghana, Studio Badge designs and makes furniture, lighting, and lifestyle objects with a strong focus on materiality and the expression of a clean, well-balanced aesthetic.
+Their work is driven by a foundation in architecture, and as a result, their pieces demonstrate a deep interest in expressing form, texture and spatial qualities in design.

 Tekura is a family owned furniture and décor company.
 Their works have included collaborations with the likes of Cheik Diallo from Mali.
 Through their innovative and conceptual designs, Tekura’s ambitions include revolutionising design in Ghana and changing the perception that Africa and things from Africa are of poor quality.